achesnais/open-concordance/README.txt

 Open Concordance aims to be an easy to use concordance software and text and corpus analysis tool.
-It could be described as an Open Source alternative to Lawrence Anthony's Antconc.
+It could be described as an Open Source alternative to Laurence Anthony's freeware concordance program Antconc (http://www.antlab.sci.waseda.ac.jp/software.html).

 Requirements